drshahizan/software-engineering/proposal/guideline.md

 A software engineering proposal is a document that outlines a plan for developing software.
 It describes the purpose of the software, its objectives, scope, and methodology for its development, as well as a detailed timeline, budget, and risk assessment.
 The proposal is typically submitted to stakeholders, such as clients or project sponsors, who use it to make informed decisions about the project.
 The proposal is an important step in the software development process as it serves as a blueprint for the development team, providing guidance and direction throughout the project's lifecycle.
 It ensures that all parties involved are on the same page and have a clear understanding of the project's goals and objectives.

 ## Key components
-The following are the key components of a data science project proposal:
+A software engineering project proposal should contain several key components to provide a clear and detailed plan for the development of software.
+Here are the most important components of a software engineering project proposal:

 ### 1. Executive Summary
 - Start the proposal with a brief summary that highlights the main points of the project, including its goals, objectives, and expected outcomes.

 ### 2. Background:
-- Provide a background to the problem that the proposed data science project aims to solve.
-This should include a clear explanation of the current situation, the problems faced, and the potential benefits of the proposed solution.

-### 3. Goals and Objectives:
-- Provide a brief introduction about the project, its objective, and its significance.
-These should be measurable and tied to the overall business objectives of the organization.
+- The introduction should provide background information about the software project and the purpose of the proposal.
-- Describe the problem statement that needs to be solved.
+- It should also briefly describe the problem the software is meant to solve, the benefits it will provide, and its potential impact on the organization.

+### 3. Objectives:
+- The objectives section should clearly state the goals and objectives of the software project.
+It should describe the intended outcomes of the software and how it will address the problem it aims to solve.
+- Objectives should be specific, measurable, achievable, relevant, and time-bound (SMART).

 ### 4. Scope:
-- This section should define the scope of the project, including the data sources to be used, the tools and technologies to be employed, and any other relevant information that will be needed to successfully complete the project.
+- The scope section defines the boundaries of the project and outlines what features and functionality will be included in the software.
+- It should also describe any limitations or constraints that may affect the project.

 ### 5. Methodology:
-- Explain the methodology and the techniques that will be used in the project.
-Provide a detailed methodology that outlines how the proposed data science project will be executed, including data collection and cleaning, data analysis, machine learning algorithms, and data visualization techniques.
-- Explain how the data will be collected and processed.
-- Discuss the software and hardware resources that will be required for the project.
+- The methodology section describes the development process, tools, and techniques that will be used to create the software.
+- It should also describe the testing methodologies, project management practices, and quality assurance processes.

+### 6. Budget:
+The budget section should outline the costs associated with the development of the software, including hardware, software, personnel, and testing.
+It should also include any contingency plans for unexpected expenses.

-### 6. System Architecture:
+### 7. System Architecture:
 - Provide a detailed overview of the proposed system architecture including the tools and technologies that will be used to develop and deploy the system
 - Explain how the data will be stored, managed, and analyzed using MongoDB, as well as the hardware and software requirements needed to support the system.
 - Discuss the tools and frameworks that will be used for data visualization and analysis.
 - Provide a flowchart or block diagram of the system architecture.

-### 7. Risks and Limitations:
-- Identify potential risks and limitations associated with the proposed data science project, including technical, financial, and legal risks.
-- Provide a clear plan for mitigating these risks and limitations.
-This should include a risk management plan and contingency strategies.

-### 8. Deliverables and Milestones:
+### 8. Risks Assessment:
-- Provide a list of the key deliverables and milestones of the proposed data science project, including timelines and deadlines.
+- The risk assessment section identifies and assesses any potential risks that could impact the project, such as technical challenges, resource constraints, or changes in project requirements.
+- It should also describe the plans and strategies to mitigate those risks.

 ### 9. Resources:
 - Provide a detailed breakdown of the resources required for the proposed data science project, including staff, equipment, software, and other expenses.

 ### 10. Technical Specifications:
-- Discuss the technical specifications of the proposed data science project, including data sources, data schema, data transformations, machine learning algorithms, data visualization tools, and other technical details.
+- Discuss the technical specifications of the proposed project, including data sources, data schema, data transformations, machine learning algorithms, data visualization tools, and other technical details.
 - Mention the programming languages, frameworks, and libraries that will be used in the project.
 - Provide details about the hardware and software requirements for the proposed system.
 - Explain the data security measures that will be implemented.